Fathers Rights – Not on the Birth Certificate

 In Florida, a father’s paternity rights are a factor of whether or not the father was married to the child’s mother at the time of the child’s birth.
 If the father and mother were not married, then the father has no legal relationship with the child.
 However, a legal relationship can be formed through the father’s signing of an Acknowledgement of Paternity form.
 Signing this form allows a father to add his name to the child’s birth certificate, thereby establishing a legal relationship.
 The child’s mother may also sign the Acknowledgement of Paternity form.
 When both parents sign the form, they swear together that they are the natural (birth) parents of the child.
-It is possible, however, to undo the effects of the signing – through cancellation of the effect of the acknowledgement at a court hearing within 60 days of the signing of the form.
+It is possible, however, to undo the effects of the signing – through the cancellation of the effect of the acknowledgement at a court hearing within 60 days of the signing of the form.
 Either party possesses this right of cancellation.
 Obviously, this right of cancellation only applies to the father’s paternity rights, as the mother’s rights are undisputed (due to the evidence of her having given birth to the child).
 If, after 60 days neither party has exercised their right of cancellation, paternity is legally established under Florida law.

 The Five Methods Of Establishing Paternity In Florida

 In Florida, there are five ways to establish paternity.
 The first is marriage.
 If the mother and father are married to one another at the time of the child’s birth, paternity is automatically established.
 The second method, as will be discussed at length below, is through an Acknowledgement of Paternity form.
 This method involves the signing of a legal document, whether in the hospital at the time of the child’s birth, or later on.
 The third method is an administrative order based on genetic testing.
-Genetic testing is done through DNA testing and involves a comparison of the DNA of the mother, alleged father, and child.
+Genetic testing is done through DNA testing and involves a comparison of the DNA of the mother, the alleged father, and the child.
 The fourth method is court-ordered paternity by a judge.
 Finally, there is the method of legitimation.
 Legitimation occurs when the mother and natural father get married to one another after the child is born, and then formally update the child’s birth record.

 The State Statute Governing Paternity in Florida

 Paternity laws are covered in Florida statute 742.10.
 As shown by the existence of five different ways of establishing paternity in Florida, a distinction is made by whether the child was born in or out of wedlock.
-This distinction has bearing on whether a father is a biological father, legal father, or both.
+This distinction has a bearing on whether a father is a biological father, a legal father, or both.
 A father is both the legal and biological father is he was married to the child’s mother at the time of the child’s birth.
 If, however, the child was born out of wedlock, a biological father will have to take formal legal steps to become the child’s legal father.
 This process is relatively easy if the father and mother are on good terms, and have a mutual desire for one another to visit and develop a parental relationship with the child, support the child’s financial, educational, and health needs, and participate in the child’s upbringing.
 In such cases, the Acknowledgement of Paternity is voluntary, and not at risk of cancellation by either party.

 Acknowledgement of Paternity Alone Does Not Grant Custody Rights

 Fathers often think the Acknowledgement of Paternity form grants more rights than it really does.
 This is understandable, given the language of rights, responsibilities and duties on the form.
-However, legal establishment of paternity does not guarantee actual custody rights, such as time-sharing or making decisions regarding the child’s education and upbringing.
+However, the legal establishment of paternity does not guarantee actual custody rights, such as time-sharing or making decisions regarding the child’s education and upbringing.
 These rights must be granted by a court.
-Absent court-ordered time sharing and parental responsibility rights, a father, in reality, possesses only limited rights.
+Absent court-ordered time-sharing and parental responsibility rights, a father, in reality, possesses only limited rights.
 Notice is one such right, meaning a father with legally established paternity rights is entitled to notification in the event the mother chooses to put the child up for adoption.
 Additionally, such notice provides a father with paternity an opportunity to obtain custody rights.
 Lastly, just as an Acknowledge of Paternity does grant some limited rights, it also restricts rights.
 For example, by acknowledging paternity, a father, absent fraud or duress, will almost certainly be prohibited from later calling paternity into question by requesting a DNA test.

 The Putative Father Registry May Afford An Opportunity To Assert Custody Rights

 For fathers seeking custody in lieu of the mother putting the child up for adoption, the Putative Father Registry is one option.
 Putative means “generally considered or reputed to be.”
-The purpose of the registry to allow a man contending to be the unmarried biological father of a child to preserve his right of notice and consent in the event of an adoption.
+The purpose of the registry is to allow a man contending to be the unmarried biological father of a child to preserve his right of notice and consent in the event of an adoption.
 As with the Acknowledgement of Paternity, registration is time-sensitive.
 While a claim of paternity may be filed at any time before the child’s birth, a claim may not be filed after a petition for termination of parental rights is filed.

 Full Responsibilities Even When There Are Only Limited Rights